Bossaball Colombia highlights Bogota’s summer festival

 Tryp Bogota Embassy Hotel sponsors the Bossaball tournament

-The tournament was a boost for the sport and its fans.
-The community in Bogota was very happy to meet the players of the Colombian team.
-The sponsorship of the Tryp Bogota Embassy Hotel made the event possible.
-It supports the pedagogical model of Bossaball and now also trusts on the massification of this sport.
+The sponsorship by the Tryp Bogota Embassy Hotel made the tournament possible.
+An event that turned out to be a boost for the sport and its fans, since the community in Bogota was very happy to meet the players of the Colombian team.
 “We like Bossaball, because it’s one of the best ways to live the city and this, in particular, gives it an innovative dynamic,” says Denise Wälti, General Manager of the Tryp Bogota Embassy Hotel.